The Reputation Web

 Open Reputation is an open source decentralized platform that maps identity and reputation onto the Internet-of-things.
 In a decentralized public database anchored to a decentralized public ledger (blockchain), everyone and everything has an identity that begins pseudonymous and gathers encrypted shareable reputation, enabling everyone to maintain a fully customizable balance with privacy.

-[Thanks for reading!
-You might also like “Reputation Is the Identity We Need”.]
+If you like these thoughts, you might also like “Reputation Is the Identity We Need.”